-The Appalachian region is a valuable source of non-timber forest products (NTFPs) that may offer alternative income opportunities for landowners.
+The Appalachian region is a valuable source of NTFPs that may offer alternative income opportunities for landowners.
 This page provides landowners with information about economically important species that can be cultivated in the forest understory.

 Rural Action has been offering high quality stratified American ginseng seed, goldenseal rootlets, and ramp bulbs for planting since 1999.

 Download this free guide to growing and marketing at-risk forest herbs, including details on site selection, Forest Grown Certification, and cultivation guides for ramps, goldenseal, bloodroot, black cohosh, Solomon’s seal, and American ginseng.
 File is a 6 mb PDF.